celtra/custom-ui-extension-pdf-generator/README.md

 3. You have two options to add extensions to the Celtra platform:

-	- (Self hosted `index.html`) Host the `index.html` file.
-As it's a simple html, you can do this in multiple ways - from creating own server to uploading it anywhere that allows file hosting and download.
+	- **Self-hosted `index.html`:**

+		Host the `index.html` file on your own server or hosting service.
 The html must be served with `text/html` mime type and must not have headers preventing it from being served inside an `iframe`.
-You will need the url where the html is served for next step.
-Add extension to account:
+You will need to pass the url where the `index.html` is hosted in the `indexHtmlUrl` parameter.
+Example for adding an extension with a self-hosted `index.html`:

 			curl -X POST --location 'https://hub.celtra.io/api/uiExtensions' \
 			--user '<ApiAppId>:<ApiAppKey>' \